Mortgage liens: What buyers need to know | key4.ch

 First, the bank or a notary draws up a written pledge agreement.
 This is on condition that the plot of land is entered in the land register.
 The owners of the land must have a notary publicly certify the pledge agreement.

-Thereafter, the notary can file a written application in the land registry for registration of the mortgage lien.
-In many places, this step is rather simple because in numerous cantons, the same authorities manage the notary and the land register.
+The notary can then file a written application in the land registry for registration of the mortgage lien.
+In many places, this step is quite simple in practice, as the same authorities manage the notary and the land register in numerous cantons.
 The registration fees vary from canton to canton.

 As soon as the financing provider receives the land registry’s confirmation, the provider can release the loan amount.

-When a debtor pays all claims, a mortgage certificate or a mortgage contract is not automatically terminated.
-If an owner wants to revoke the mortgage lien, they must explicitly register this request with the land registry.
+Anyone who wants to revoke a mortgage lien must explicitly register this request with the land registry.
 To do so, they require the approval of the previous lender.
+A mortgage certificate or a mortgage contract is not automatically terminated when all claims have been settled.

 It is therefore advisable to be very diligent with paper mortgage certificates in particular.
 This is because the land registry can only change or delete the certificates if they exist.
 If the paper is lost, there is a risk of a lengthy process for declaring the security invalid, by which a court declares a security to be “powerless” to protect the debtor.

 In general, however, with mortgage certificates the nominal amount will ideally remain after payment of the debt.
-The mortgage certificate can then be issued to you or the register mortgage certificate transferred to your own name and used again if necessary (for example for a building extension) saving considerable effort and expense.
+The mortgage certificate can then be issued to you or the register mortgage certificate transferred to your own name.
+In this way, the mortgage certificate can be used again if necessary (for example for a building extension), saving considerable effort and expense.

 Collateral agreements in banking practice